-The CEC's goal is to provide the membership with a planned system of high-quality continuing education instruction designed and delivered to enhance attainment and retention of technical competence by occupational and environmental health professionals.
+The CEC's goal is to provide members with a planned system of high-quality continuing education instruction designed and delivered to enhance attainment and retention of technical competence by occupational and environmental health professionals.

-The committee has three objectives to guide it toward this goal:
+There are three objectives to help guide the committee towards this goal:

 In pursuing these objectives, the committee:

-Coordinates the development and presentation of half-day and full-day professional development courses at AIHce.
+- Coordinates the development and presentation of half-day and full-day professional development courses at AIHce EXP.

-Reviews all courses, newly proposed and previously presented, at AIHce.
+- Reviews all courses, from newly proposed to previously presented, at AIHce EXP.

-Improves participation in technical committee auditing of PDCs and designates specific members to proactively interact with technical committees.
+- Improves participation in technical committee reviewing of PDCs and designates specific members to proactively interact with technical committees.

-At this meeting we primarily review the attendee and monitor evaluations of the PDCs that were offered Saturday and Sunday at the AIHce.
-Each PDC attendee is requested to complete an online evaluation form, critiquing the course.
-CEC members audit both new PDCs, and PDCs that were placed on probation the preceding year.
-We compile and review attendee, CEC and PDC monitor feedback.
-PDCs with significant failings are either placed on probation by the CEC, or they are discontinued.
-We suggest improvements for PDCs with minor shortcomings.
-After the Summer meeting, letters are sent to PDC presenters informing them of the results of the CEC evaluation.
+At this meeting, we primarily review the attendee and monitor evaluations of the PDCs that were offered on the Saturday, Sunday, and Thursday around the conference event.
+Using attendee surveys from the courses, CEC members audit both new PDCs and those PDCs that were placed on probation the preceding year.
+We compile and review attendee, CEC, and PDC monitor feedback.
+PDCs with significant failings are either placed on probation by the CEC or they are discontinued.
+We suggest improvements for courses with minor shortcomings.
+After the summer meeting, letters are sent to PDC presenters informing them of the results of the CEC evaluation.

-During the Fall meeting we select PDCs for the following year’s AIHce.
-Each year more and more PDC proposals compete for a limited number (around 50) of PDC slots at the AIHce.
-As a result, the CEC has developed a rigorous rating process in order to eliminate bias in the selection process.
-In preparation for the fall meeting, proposed PDCs are reviewed and scored by at least two to four CEC members.
-When we convene, we review the CEC evaluation of the PDC proposals, and past performance if the PDC has been previously given.
-We then rank-order the proposals, selecting the best proposals for inclusion into the upcoming year’s AIHce.
+Each year, more and more PDC proposals compete for a limited number (average of 55) of slots.
+As a result, the CEC uses a rigorous rating process (developed by the committee) to eliminate bias in the selection process.
+In preparation for this meeting, proposed courses are reviewed and scored by at least two CEC members.
+When we convene, we review the CEC evaluations of the PDC proposals, as well as past performance (if available).
+We then rank the proposals in order, selecting the best for inclusion into the upcoming year’s AIHce EXP event.